-Expression $::\Rightarrow$ ApplicationExpression ApplicationExpression ∷⇒ (Expression MoreExpressions) MoreExpressions $::\Rightarrow$ $\epsilon \mid Expression MoreExpressions$
+Expression $::\Rightarrow$ ApplicationExpression ApplicationExpression ∷⇒ (Expression MoreExpressions) MoreExpressions $::\Rightarrow$ $\epsilon \mid$ Expression MoreExpressions

 This rule generates a list of one or more expressions surrounded by parentheses.
-The value of the first expression should be a procedure.
-All of the primitive procedures are procedures; in Section 3.6, we will see how to create new procedures.
-The remaining expressions are the inputs to the procedure.
+The value of the first expression should be a procedure; the remaining expressions are the inputs to the procedure.